szz-dvl/JSLoader/README.txt

   - Group OwnerOf =====> Redesigned matching pattern.
   - DB Managing ===> Unitary inserts / updates.
   - Import Button / Disable Everywhere button text. .... ¬¬'
-  - Existing tabs are recreated when opening URLs from listener ===> to be tested when editing existing script.
+  - Existing tabs are recreated when opening URLs from listener.
   - POSTS request do not show data on tab listener. ====> Rules preference when several policies are applied in one rule or several rules match against a req.
   - Tab binded new windows found themselfs as current tab ===> to be tested, several browser windows may fail.
   - Logs not registered when errored scripts are opened, notifications won't show. ===> Moved to BlueBird Promises in content script side.